gregorywong/recipe-box/README.md

-# react-bootstrap-template
+# recipe-box
-A webpack project with working React and Bootstrap configurations.
+A recipe box created for FreeCodeCamp.

 ## How to use the files?